Heuersv/Polynomial-Regression-with-Regularization/README.md

 An example file for testing is provided in `test_regression.m`.

 ## Remarks
-The regularization "punishes" high derivatives of the polynomial at the sampling points and at the edges of the considered interval.
+The regularization "punishes" high derivatives of the polynomial at the sampling points and at extra points given by the user.